shrawanthakur16/FlyAway-An-airline-booking-portal-/README.md

 Technologies used in the project include:

--java 8 \
+1. Java 8 \
--Spring Tool Suite based on top of eclipse (Trainer advised the same) \
+2. Spring Tool Suite based on top of Eclipse (Trainer advised the same) \
--Tomcat v8.5 server\
+3. Tomcat v8.5 server\
--MySql database\
+4. MySql database\
--Maven Web App and Hibernate Integration
+5. Maven Web App and Hibernate Integration